9aia/thal/pm/BACKLOG.md

 ### Medium priority

+- Add date to Whats New modal articles
 - Remove need to sign-in to access the app?
 - Create "about me" textarea in the profile page
 - Add language drawer containing UI language and translation settings